-Organizations can leverage the business case approach to determine justification, prioritization and relevancy of projects against both the constraint of delivery and that of strategic alignment with an organization’s future goals and direction.
+Organizations can leverage the business case approach to determine justification, prioritization, and relevancy of projects against the constraint of both delivery and strategic alignment with future organizational goals and direction.
 This relationship gives executive stakeholders the ability to measure the project’s financial performance.

-Creating a business case for a project may require content and focus as well detailed solution outcomes that will differ across the corporate landscape based upon the needs of those different corporate stakeholders.
-This includes relevance to vertical industries, department needs, product lines impacted or supported, drawing upon the resources of different functional disciplines of stakeholders, and the overall resources capabilities to deliver.
+Creating a business case for a project may require content and focus as well detailed solution outcomes that will differ across the corporate landscape based on needs of the different corporate stakeholders.
+The business case should include relevance to vertical industries, department needs, product lines impacted or supported, drawing upon the resources of different functional disciplines of the business group, departments and divisions and the overall resources capabilities to deliver.
+Essentially tying the business case to strategic drivers needs to not only look at the corporate goals, but also now takes into account the ability of any part of the organization tasked with that delivery, whether they have the capacity, skills to deliver.
+[AU: Not sure edits preserve meaning, and not sure of the meaning of “resources cpabilities to deliver”.
+Deliver what?
+Or is “resources” intended to be possessive (“resources’”).
+The latter makes it grammatically correct but either way I’m still not sure of your meaning here.]

-For example, take 3 different potential projects or initiatives, a new product, a new business system or a new process needing implemented for compliance.
+For example, take three different potential projects or initiatives, a new product, a new business system, or a new process needing to be implemented for compliance.
 A business case for a new product or service may focus on generating incremental revenue or increasing market share.
 The business case for a new business system may focus on increasing efficiency or reducing costs.
-The business case for implementing processes required for compliance may focus on avoiding costs resulting from non-compliance (fines and business impacts associated with loss of reputation or public image).
+The business case for implementing processes required for compliance may focus on avoiding costs resulting from noncompliance (fines and business impacts associated with loss of reputation or public image).

 These different projects created and approved based on the strengths of their comparative business cases typically share denominators residing on both sides of an investment equation: benefits and costs.
-What is important for an organization that is going to leverage PPM technology is to understand that quantifying or weighing and deciding on the approval of projects can’t just be measured in revenue generated.
+An organization that is going to leverage PPM technology must understand that quantifying or weighing and deciding on the approval of projects cannot just be measured in revenue generated.

-CFOs functioning in support of or parallel to a Project Management Office may have different or unique business value propositions that should be used to rate, rank and to approve and prioritize projects.
-To a CFO, these different or unique business elements should be captured by the project business case, which means that in defining a project up front, these metrics or measurement vehicles should be defined ahead of time for the business to help fill in and present to senior management.
+CFOs functioning in support of or parallel to a PMO may have different or unique business value propositions that should be used to rate, rank, and approve and prioritize projects.
+To a CFO, these different or unique business elements should be captured by the project business case, which means that in defining a project up front, these metrics or measurement vehicles should be defined ahead of time for the business to present to senior management.
 The methods by which the project business case details are captured may also vary widely throughout different parts of an organization.
-In larger companies, the different business units or divisions may have similar mini portfolios of projects (compliance, optimization, revenue), but these initiatives may need to be rated, ranked and then combined with other departments so that a CFO and other organizational leaders can review them across the entire corporate landscape.
+In larger companies, the different business units or divisions may have similar mini-portfolios of projects (compliance, optimization, revenue), but these initiatives may need to be rated, ranked, and then combined with other departments so that a CFO and other organizational leaders can review them across the entire corporate landscape.

-In creating or building the business case, we find that in some organizations, it is a standalone document or part of a proposal.
-In others, it is embedded in a Statement of Work (SOW) or Project Charter.
+In some organizations, the business case is a stand-alone document or part of a proposal.
+In others, it is embedded in a statement of work or project charter.
 Regardless of the differences, there are some common questions that should be answered in the business case:

 Does this project and the level of investment it requires support the organization’s strategic objectives?
-How?
+If yes, how?

 What is the benefit analysis and expected ROI?
 How soon can we expect to see an ROI?
 How will the return be measured?